harness/developer-hub/docs/internal-developer-portal/plugins/custom-plugins/add-a-custom-plugin.md

 5. Now Click Next and start adding the **Plugin Metadata**.
 You have to fill the following fields

     - **Plugin Name** : Add a name for your Plugin
     - **Package name** : This will be same as your plugin package present in your plugin's `package.json` file.
-Make sure the name is exactly similar to what's mentioned in the `package.json` including `@`, eg: `@parsifal-m/plugin-dev-quotes-homepage`
+Make sure the name is exactly similar to what's mentioned in the `package.json` including `@`, e.g.: `@parsifal-m/plugin-dev-quotes-homepage`
     - **Description** : Add an apt description for your plugin, especially the function of the plugin.
     - **Category** : Add an functional category for your plugin like `Monitoring`, `Observability`, `CI/CD` etc.
     - **Created By** : Add the [User Group](https://developer.harness.io/docs/platform/role-based-access-control/add-user-groups/#built-in-user-groups) you belong to from the dropdown.